akka/akka-projection/samples/grpc/shopping-cart-service-scala/README.md

 ## Running the sample code

-1. Start a local PostgresSQL server on default port 5432.
+1. Start a local PostgresSQL server on default port 5432 and a Kafka broker on port 9092.
 The included `docker-compose.yml` starts everything required for running locally.

     ```shell
     docker-compose up -d